cutesd/bamazon/README.md

 # BAMAZON

 ## Overview
 Bamazon is a node based CLI app that shows off CRUD MySQL manipulation of a database.
-It starts with a database of 10 products and then allows the user to interact and modify the data as a customer and a manager.
+It starts with a database of 10 products and then allows the user to interact and modify the data as a customer, manager, and supervisor.

 [Click HERE to view walkthrough video](https://drive.google.com/file/d/1N0MEfwRjpjb3NhA4ndGdQubkADJIN6_k/view)